tmehta2442/zaplabsproject/README.md

 # ZapLabs
 This is my submission for ZapLabs.
-The project was a lot of fun: got to build using gulp, create my own grid system and deploy the site to GitHub pages.
+The project was a lot of fun: got to build using gulp, create my own grid system and deployed the site to GitHub pages.

 You can view a live version of the project [here](https://tmehta2442.github.io/zaplabsproject/).